ahoaglandnu/election2020/index.md

 ## Update

 I created the three interactive graphics and table below so the reader can see the impact of how undecided voters can change the outcome of the election at the state level and ultimately, the electoral college.
+Keep in mind that an electoral college tally of 270 and above is a win.

 ## Strong and Likely States